gabriel21henrique/gabriel21henrique/README.md

 ## Hi 👋, let me present a little about myself!

 - I'm 19 old and I'm currently working as full-stack developer at Programmer's - Beyond IT, in Matão city.
-On my free time I like to play electric guitar, play games, pratice my English and create some cool applications using new technologies, such as bots for Twitter and Discord.
+On my free time I like to play electric guitar, play games, pratice my English and create some cool applications using new technologies, such as cool bots for Twitter and Discord.

 ## 🚀 Technical skills